 Are we aware of our body, desires or intuition or have we fallen asleep?
 Practicing self-awareness, becoming more attentive to your changes, imbalances, irritations and happiness is a powerful form of self-care and one that doesn't require shelling out money.
 Leaning deeper into my own self-awareness has shone light on where I need to establish boundaries.
-This is something I've been actively working on for 2 years and in this period, I've said "no" more than ever, I've realized my value, I've cut cords with people who weren't lifting me up or felt inauthentic and I'm more in touch with what feels right and what doesn't.
+This is something I've been actively working on and in this reconstruction I've said "no" more than ever, I've realized my value, I've cut cords with people who weren't lifting me up or felt inauthentic and I'm more in touch with what feels right and what doesn't.

 Becoming more conscious can take form in simply getting more in tune with your body.
 We are ALL equipped with a wonderful internal detector system that helps us feel out situations, people and opportunities, however this radar can easily succumb to hibernation.
 It's time wake it right on up without pressing the snooze button.
 For example, you know that feeling when someone invites you to a party, proposes an idea or even asks you out on a date but immediately something inside feels "off"?
 What we often do and through societal conditioning we learn to disconnect from that intuitive feeling by convincing ourselves to be open, friendly and nice.
 Later down the road, we're banging our heads against the wall (hello, self-sabotage) wondering why the hell we took that job or wound up with those people but our intuition spoke up in the first place (of course there's lots of good to learn from mistakes and misjudgements).
 Opening up to receive this messaging might require a bit practice but once you get in the groove, you'll find it pretty powerful.